 Black Students in Public Policy

 Black Students in Public Policy (BSIPP) was established in 2017 for the express purpose of creating a stronger sense of community among Black students at the School.
 BSIPP provides a safe space for Black students and other students of marginalized identities in both the graduate school (masters and PhD students) and undergraduate public policy major.
 BSIPP also exists to serve our community through volunteering, educational programs, and advocacy throughout campus.

 International Policy Council

-The International Security and Economic Policy (ISEP) Council is a student organization that works to enhance the academic, professional and social experience of ISEP students at the School.
-The ISEP Council is a forum for students to discuss relevant issues and acts as a liaison with the School’s faculty and administration.
+The International Policy Council (IPC) is a student organization that works to enhance the academic, professional and social experience of ISEP and IDEV students at the School.
+The IPC is a forum for students to discuss relevant issues and acts as a liaison with the School’s faculty and administration.
 It organizes social, networking, professional development, and educational opportunities for the SPP community and sends a bi-weekly newsletter of upcoming events and international news.
 The ICP seeks to foster a stronger sense of community between ISEP and IDEV students, alumni, and faculty.